98548J/98548J.github.io/docs/game_analysis/2023-06-09-SpecificRules.md

 {: .design}
 # Generate Concepts

-**SC3 Goal criteria:**
+**Goal criteria:**

-If a triball is under the goal it must have at least 2 corners under the goal to qualify as scored.
+If a tri-ball is under the goal it must have at least 2 corners under the goal to qualify as scored.

 **Elevation:**